Skip to content

 Command Behavior

 This command is useful for refining your package.xml manifests by excluding components that are being deleted or are otherwise irrelevant for a specific deployment or retrieval.
-For example, you can use it to create a package.xml that only contains additions and modifications, by removing items listed in a destructiveChanges.xml.

 • Source package.xml: The main package.xml file from which components will be removed (specified by --packagexml).
 Defaults to package.xml.